bitrise-io/devcenter/_articles/en/reviews/stack-update-and-removal-policy-draft.md

 This means that the latest patch release version of Xcode is **supported for about 2.5 years**, in sync with Xcode major version releases.

-### Hybrid Stacks

-Altogether we have 4 Hybrid stacks:
+### Visual Studio for Mac stacks

+We have the following Visual Studio for Mac (vs4mac) stacks:

-* The **Hybrid Visual Studio for Mac Stable** and **Hybrid Visual Studio for Mac Beta** Stacks are updated every weekend with the current Visual Studio 4 Mac Stable and Beta releases.
+* The **Visual Studio for Mac, Stable** **channel** and **Visual Studio for Mac, Beta channel** Stacks are updated every weekend with the current Visual Studio for Mac Stable and Beta releases.
-* The **Hybrid stack, with both Android tools and Xcode 8** is affected by a long term support and deprecation policy, so it only gets the latest Bitrise CLI and critical updates.
-* The **Previous Hybrid stack with Xamarin and vs4mac** is kept on the previous version of Visual Studio for Mac.
+* The **Previous Visual Studio for Mac, Stable channel** stack is kept on the previous version of Visual Studio for Mac.

 So when a new version of Visual Studio for Mac (vs4mac) comes out:

-* the current vs4mac Stable becomes the Previous Hybrid stack with Xamarin and vs4mac and
+* the current **Visual Studio for Mac Stable** becomes the Previous vs4mac stack
-* the current Previous Hybrid stack with Xamarin and vs4mac gets deprecated.
+* the current **Previous Visual Studio for Mac, Stable channel** stack gets deprecated.

-This means that the **Hybrid Visual Studio for Mac Stable** is **supported for about 1 year**, in sync with the major Xcode version releases.
+This means that the **Visual Studio for Mac, Stable channel** is supported for about 1 year, in sync with the major Xcode version releases.

 ### Android/Linux Stacks